centrica-engineering/nucleus-docs/docs/patterns/starting-a-journey.md

 ---
-description: Journey pattern: Starting a Journey
+description: Page type: Starting a journey
 ---

-_Note: This pattern is currently in beta and needs additional research and testing._
+_Note: This page type is currently in beta and needs additional research and testing._

 # Starting a Journey

-### When to use this pattern.
+### Introduction

-This pattern should be used to clarify a task for the user at the start of a functional journey.
-It sets expectations and provides any contextual information a user may need to complete their journey successfully.
+This page type should be used to clarify and set up a task for a user at the beginning of a functional journey.

-### When not to use this pattern.
+### Purpose

-This pattern may not be needed in full if users are coming from a hub page where a task is already clearly clarified.
-This pattern may also vary in shorter journeys, particularly where form elements may need to be present at the first step.
+This page sets expectations and provides any contextual information that a user may need to complete their journey successfully.
+A dedicated setup page may not be needed in full if users are coming from a hub page if their task is already clearly clarified.
+This page may also vary in shorter journeys, particularly where form elements may need to be present at the first step.

-### This step should include:
+### This page should include:

 | Key | Guidelines |
 | :--- | :--- |